 This is ultimate British comfort food (David Loftus/PA)

-5. To cook the toad-in-the-hole, take the dish from the oven, drizzle in a little oil, then add the sausages.
+Step 5: To cook the toad-in-the-hole, take the dish from the oven, drizzle in a little oil, then add the sausages.
 Place in the oven and cook for five minutes.
 Remove the dish from the oven and pour over the batter.
-Return to the oven and bake for 30–35 minutes until the batter is risen, golden and crisp.
+Return to the oven and bake for 30–35 minutes until the batter has risen, golden and crisp.

-Home Kitchen by Nathan Outlaw is published in hardback by Quadrille, priced £20.
-Available now.
-Photography by David Loftus.
+Home Kitchen by Nathan Outlaw is published by Quadrille, available on Amazon

 This article was originally created in 2017 and may contain affiliate links, which means HELLO! may earn a small commission if a reader clicks through and makes a purchase.
 More information.